ungleich/cdist/CONTRIBUTING.md

-Submitting a type works as described above, with the additional requirement that a corresponding manpage named man.text in asciidoc format with the manpage-name "cdist-type__NAME" is included in the type directory AND asciidoc is able to compile it (i.e. do NOT have to many "=" in the second line).
+Submitting a type works as described above, with the additional requirement that a corresponding manpage named man.text in asciidoc format with the manpage-name `cdist-type__NAME` is included in the type directory AND asciidoc is able to compile it (i.e. do NOT have to many `=` in the second line).

-Warning: Submitting "exec" or "run" types that simply echo their parameter in gencode* will not be accepted, because they are of no use.
+Warning: Submitting "exec" or "run" types that simply echo their parameter in `gencode-*` will not be accepted, because they are of no use.
 Every type can output code and thus such a type introduces redundant functionality that is given by core cdist already.